gonzalorodrigo/sremote/README.md

         "myValue"

-NERSC connector example.t self-deploys, sets an environ variable and reads it.
+NERSC connector example.
+It self-deploys, sets an environ variable and reads it.

     import sremote.api as remote
     import sremote.connector.newt as newt